Emergence of low-energy spin waves in superconducting electron-doped cuprates: Acknowledgments

 We are grateful for the access to neutron beamtime at ILL under proposal number TEST-3346 (doi:10.5291/ILL-DATA.TEST-3346) and acknowledge the support of ANSTO in providing access to facilities used in proposal P13914.

 MEK acknowledges the research program \textit{Materials for the Quantum Age} (QuMat) for financial support.
 This program (registration number 024.005.006) is part of the Gravitation program financed by the Dutch Ministry of Education, Culture and Science (OCW).
 The project was supported by the Danish National Committee for Research Infrastructure through DanScatt and the ESS-Lighthouse Q-MAT.
-HJ was funded by the Carlsberg Foundation Grant No. cf20-0497.
-The work at Brookhaven was supported by the Office of Basic Energy Sciences, U.S. Department of Energy (DOE) under Contract No. DE-SC0012704.
+HJ was funded by the Carlsberg Foundation Grant No.~cf20-0497.
+The work at Brookhaven was supported by the Office of Basic Energy Sciences, U.S. Department of Energy (DOE) under Contract No.~DE-SC0012704.
+Furthermore, this research was undertaken thanks in part to funding from the Max Planck–UBC–UTokyo Centre for Quantum Materials and the Canada First Research Excellence Fund (CFREF), Quantum Materials and Future Technologies.